topofocus/active-orient/README.md

 ActiveOrient autoloads Model-objects.

-If an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies the REST::Model object.
+If an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies the ActiveOrient::Model object.

 ```ruby
   TestLinks = r.create_class 'Test_link_class'